GregJordanSr/React-Movie-Database/README.md

 # React-Movie-Database
-The following page is a React clone of IMDb site using the Movide DB API.
+The following page is a React clone of IMDb site using the Movie DB API.
 The site is a simple single-page responsive design, including components for hero image, search bar, individual movie pages, and a load more button.

 [Live link](#)